getopenmono/mono_framework/README.md

 # Mono Framework

 This is a framework for developing [Mono](http://openmono.com) applications.
 For documentation on how to install and use this framework, see the [developer site](http://developer.openmono.com/).
+If you want to generate the documentation, see [DOXYGEN.md](src/DOXYGEN.md).

 This text describes how to build the framework.